Realistic Fiction

 ~Lois Lowry (2021) in a New Yorker Interview

 Whether presented as lengthy novels or as 32-page picture books, Realistic Fiction should be a part of our book collections for several reasons.
 Because students find them engaging and relevant to their lives, this genre can motivate them to read more in the classroom and in their free time.
-The wide range of available formats, themes, and reading levels that we can now offer students makes it easier to match students with books that interest them and are on their reading levels.
-Some categories of high-quality, contemporary realistic fiction can provide the means for students to consider complex social issues and possible ways to face them.
+The wide range of available formats, themes, and reading levels that we can now offer students makes it easier to match students with books that interest them and are at their reading levels.
+Some categories of high-quality, contemporary realistic fiction can provide students with the means to consider complex social issues and explore possible ways to address them.
 Others can help them gain insight into family relationships and peer relationships.
-Regardless of the theme, the genre can provide a context for discussing and writing about many relevant issues for young readers in a supported environment.
+Regardless of the theme, the genre can provide a context for discussing and writing about many relevant issues for young readers in a supportive environment.

 Sites that often honor contemporary realistic fiction include the Newbery Award, the Coretta Scott King Award, the Pura Belpre Award, the ALA Schneider Family Book Award, and the Hans Christian Andersen Award.
 While these awards are not strictly targeted at contemporary realistic fiction, many of the best authors in this genre have appeared on these lists.